Most of us need legal help at some point in our lives, whether it’s to sort out a problem with benefits, help you write a will, or sell your home.

 If you’re a member of a trade union, you may be able to get free legal advice through them, not just about employment-related issues.
 Contact your union rep to find out what they offer.

 Legal aid can sometimes help people with the cost of legal advice or bringing a case to tribunal.
-It’s not available for everyone – it’s only for eligible cases, and only if you can’t afford to pay for legal costs yourself.
-Eligible cases might include when you’re at risk of losing your home, or if you have experienced discrimination.
-To find out more about legal aid, see the Gov.uk website, which contains information about eligibility and how to claim.
+It’s not available for everyone – it’s only for eligible cases, and only if you have a low income.
+Eligible cases might include if you’re at risk of losing your home, or if you have experienced discrimination.

-Sometimes an advice agency or free service won’t be able to help you, and you’ll need to get advice from a private solicitor.
-You may need help making a will, setting up a lasting power of attorney, buying or selling a house, or getting a divorce.
+If an advice agency or free service can’t help, you may need to get advice from a private solicitor.
+This could be for help with making a will, setting up a lasting power of attorney, buying or selling a house, or getting a divorce.

 Different solicitors specialise in different areas of law, such as criminal, divorce or employment law.

 - Search for a solicitor by contacting the Law Society.
 They will provide several options.